 The El Cortez in Downtown Las Vegas has been around for decades, long before mega-sized casinos and ATM machines.
-The property's history includes "Bugsy" Siegel, who was once a partial owner.
+The property's history includes Ben "Bugsy" Siegel, who was once a partial owner.
 Today the vintage casino attracts patrons who want a taste of Old Vegas.
 Gamblers will find a large selection of low-limits games, a casual atmosphere, and a large supply of colorful customers who keep the vibe authentic.
 Perhaps most notably, gamblers can also find single and double deck blackjack.
 Las Vegas got its start Downtown, thanks to places like the El Cortez.
 Today, it's still a reason to make the trip to Fremont Street.

 The sleek and sophisticated casino at ARIA features more than 150,000 square feet of gaming space, including 1,940 slot machines and 145 table games.
-Gamblers can test their luck at blackjack, craps, baccarat, roulette, Let it Ride, Pai Gow and Ultimate Texas Hold'em, among numerous other games.
-A popular spot with poker players, the casino at ARIA has a luxurious 24-table poker room including 'The Ivey Room'--a one-table, high-limit room.
-Tournaments are offered twice daily.
+Gamblers can test their luck at blackjack, craps, baccarat, roulette, Let it Ride, Pai Gow and Ultimate Texas Hold'em, among other games.
+A popular spot with poker players, the casino at ARIA has a luxurious 24-table poker room.
 ARIA also boasts an intimate race and sports book that can show up to 200 live events at once and displays big events on at least one of its 220-inch TVs, so bettors are never in danger of missing any of the action.
 You can also use your mobile device for sports betting from anywhere in the state of Nevada when you use the playMGM app offered at ARIA and other MGM properties.
 Just sign up, fund your account and start placing bets.

 The Venetian's stunning architecture provides bettors with one of the more memorable gambling environments on the Vegas Strip.
 Combined with its sister property, The Palazzo, The Venetian offers hundreds of table games in separate gaming areas covering a huge area.
 Gaming options include blackjack, baccarat, roulette, craps, Pai Gow poker, Pai Gow tiles and various novelty games.
 For guests who prefer playing the one-armed bandit, there are more than 1,200 slot machines to choose from at the Venetian alone.
 Even when the casino is busy, it's large enough that you never feel crowded.
 There's also poolside gaming available at The Palazzo and Lagasse's Stadium, the premier location for viewing sporting events on the Strip.